 Do Adult Bears Play?

-We can see that bears play for different reasons, and it is mainly cubs that use these interactions and games to teach themselves skills that they will need to survive on their own later in life.
+We can see that bears play for different reasons, and it is mainly cubs that use these games to teach themselves skills that they will need to survive on their own.

-Adult bears do play, but it is much rarer due to their solitary life.
-Male polar bears play fight in autumn, but this is used to practice and get them ready for the much rougher battles they will face in spring.
+Adult bears play, but it is much rarer due to their solitary life.
+Male polar bears play fight in autumn, which prepares them for the much rougher battles they will face in spring.

-The fights they have in spring are for dominance and the honor of being able to mate with a female.
-Although usually not fatal, the spring fights can cause superficial injuries, with broken teeth and bones.
-Without the earlier play fighting, these fights would be much more deadly.
+Their fights in spring are for dominance and to mate with a female.
+Although usually not fatal, spring fights can cause superficial injuries, with broken teeth and bones.
+However, these fights would be much more deadly without the earlier play fighting.

-Some black bears will also play fight as adults, but this generally only happens with male black bears and food abundant in the area.
+Some black bears will also play fight as adults, but this generally only happens with male black bears in areas with abundant food sources.
 Female bears do not play with others as adults.